jacobboykin/jacobboykin.github.io/_posts/2017-04-01-sccm-query-devices-running-windows-10.md

 {% include image_caption.html
   imageurl="../images/posts/sccm-query-devices-running-windows-10/creatingAQuery_01.png"
   title="Creating A Query 01"%}

 3.)
 Enter the name of the query and select **Edit Query Statement...**.

 {% include image_caption.html
   imageurl="../images/posts/sccm-query-devices-running-windows-10/creatingAQuery_02.png"
   title="Creating A Query 02"%}

 4.)
 Click on **Show Query Langauge** to paste in your WQL, or use the **Query Design** interface to create the query.

 {% include image_caption.html
   imageurl="../images/posts/sccm-query-devices-running-windows-10/creatingAQuery_03.png"
   title="Creating A Query 03"%}

 5.)
 In the Create Query Wizard select **Next**, **Next** and **Close**.
 The Wizard will let you know if your WQL syntax is incorrect.

 6.)
-That's it - you should be able to run your query now!
+That's it - you should be able to run your query now! :fire:

 {% include image_caption.html
   imageurl="https://media.giphy.com/media/8Ry7iAVwKBQpG/giphy.gif"